oddsdk/ts-odd/CONTRIBUTING.md

 Even tiny pull requests to fix typos or improve comments are welcome.
 Before submitting a significant PR, it is usually best to start by [opening an issue][issue] or [starting a discusssion][discussions].
 Taking one of these steps increases the likelihood that your PR will be merged.

+All commits must be signed before a pull request will be accepted.
+See the GitHub [signing commits][signing] and [telling git about your signing key][telling-git] documentation.
+We recommend generating a new SSH key for signing if you are setting up signing for the first time.

 We squash and merge all PRs.
 Orderly, well-written commits will help us during review, but we don't require a pristine commit history.

 Add an entry to the CHANGELOG if your pull request adds a feature or fixes a bug.